 David had the spicy pineapple fried rice and salad, which was very tasty.
 The fried rice included tofu, broccoli, almonds, and onions.

 I ordered the spicy Brazilian burrito.
 I am crazy about plantains.
 So when I saw the burrito was stuffed with them along with black beans, rice, and avocado, I had to order it.

 Unfortunately, they seemed to have forgotten the plantains.
 I opened the tortilla and poked around looking for them, but they were nowhere to be found.
 The burrito was still good, though.

-(Update: Once I got home, I created this vegan black bean burrito recipe with plantains to scratch that itch.)
+(Update: Once I got home, I created this black bean burrito recipe with plantains to scratch that itch.)